 Momentum vs Value

 Indices that are weighted by market capitalization are inherently momentum-based.
-When a stock starts increasing in share price, the indices automatically begin increasing its weighting in the index, and so index funds start buying more of those shares.
+When a stock starts increasing in share price, the indices hold onto the stock and automatically begin increasing its weighting in the index.

-Likewise, when a stock starts decreasing in share price, the indices decrease their weighting, and index funds start selling those shares.
+Likewise, when a stock starts decreasing in share price, the indices naturally decrease their weighting as the company shrinks in market capitalization.

 In contrast, indices that are weighted equally are inherently value-based.
 The index fund is divided equally between all companies that are included in the index, so when shares of company A go up and shares of company B go down, the fund has to sell some shares of Company A and buy some shares of Company B in order to balance it equally again.

-It’s more contrarian, more of a passive value investing approach, buying out-of-favor companies and selling the popular ones.
+It’s more contrarian, more of a value investing approach, buying out-of-favor companies and selling the popular ones.
+But it requires a bit more buying and selling, which can add expenses and taxes.

 Performance of Equal Weight Indices